La Alcaidesa

-La Alcaidesa is a gated community (known as an urbanización in Spanish) near Sotogrande, Spain (within the municipalities of La Línea de la Concepción and San Roque), in the Andalusian province of Cádiz, accessed by junction 124 on the Autovía A-7 coastal motorway.
-The natural topography allows the town to enjoy an enviable location overlooking the Mediterranean with easy access to Gibraltar, the Campo and the towns of Algeciras and Marbella.
+La Alcaidesa is an affluent gated community (known as an urbanización in Spanish) near Sotogrande, Spain (within the municipalities of La Línea de la Concepción and San Roque), in the Andalusian province of Cádiz, accessed by junction 124 on the Autovía A-7 coastal motorway.

+The natural topography allows the town to enjoy an enviable location overlooking the Mediterranean Sea and Morocco with easy access to Gibraltar, the Campo and the cities of Algeciras, Estepona and Marbella.
 The town has two staffed, gated access points and mobile security patrols.
 A fire station exclusively serving Alcaidesa was built in 2008.

+The town has two golf courses at La Hacienda Links Golf Resort, a Links course originally designed by Peter Alliss and Clive Clark.
+The 18-hole, par 72 championship course opened in 1992 and is one of the few links-style courses in southern Europe.
+In 2021, the course underwent a major upgrade and renovation by acclaimed American architect Kurtis Bowman.

+The renovation of the La Hacienda Links golf course involved the remodelling of all tees, greens and bunker complexes, and the redesign of a number of holes, in the process creating one of the largest putting areas in Spain.
+Since its reopening, the La Hacienda Links Golf Resort has received numerous accolades from both players and the golf industry, including being named 'Best Golf Course in Spain' at the World Golf Awards 2023.

+The Heathland golf course was designed by respected former Ryder Cup player and architect of many internationally renowned courses, Dave Thomas.
+A championship course with a par 73 layout, it offers a variety of natural landscapes.
+As well as featuring a series of plateaus offering exceptional views of the Mediterranean Sea amongst typical Andalucian hills, several holes are set in a valley with large lakes and narrow fairways.

-The town boasts two golf courses, the original is links style, said to be the only one in Spain.
-The second is a more traditional heathland course.
-The popular beach called Playa de La Alcaidesa is linked to Playa de La Hacienda, looking towards La Linea it is possible to see Gibraltar (a British overseas territory).
+The popular beach Playa de La Alcaidesa is linked to Playa de La Hacienda, looking towards La Linea it is possible to see Gibraltar (a British overseas territory).

 Location

-The main access to the urbanization is via a tree-lined avenue with panoramic views of the Bay.
+The main access to the town is via a tree-lined avenue with panoramic views of the Bay.
 Gibraltar Airport is twenty-minutes-drive away, Malaga International Airport, a one hour drive east and Jerez Airport one and a half hours to the west.
-A regular bus service operates between Gibraltar and Alcaidesa with a journey time of under thirty minutes.
+A regular bus service operates between La Alcaidesa and the neighbouring city of La Línea, with a journey time of under thirty minutes.
 A number of local schools operate a student shuttle service to and from the town.

 The exclusive resort of Sotogrande renowned for its sporting facilities is close by.
 Sotogrande is home to the Santa Maria Polo Club, a tennis academy, a number of other sporting facilities and is considered to be one of the most luxurious urbanizations in Europe.
 The surrounding area is a haven for golf lovers with five fine courses close by including the world famous Valderama, past home to the Ryder Cup and the European Masters.